Buhari Canvasses Strengthening of Early Warning Systems to Rein in Conflicts in Africa

 ‘‘Nigeria acknowledges the work of the AU, RECs, RMs in strengthening Continental Early Warning Systems (CEWS), as well as AU security and intelligence organs like CISSA, African Union Mechanism for Police Cooperation (AFRIPOL) and Africa Centre for the Study and Research on Terrorism (ACSRT) for providing timely warnings on emerging threats.

-Earlier on Saturday, Buhari had joined other African leaders to participate in the opening ceremony of the AU Summit, where President Azali Assoumani of Comoros officially took over the AU’s rotating presidency.
+Earlier on Saturday, Buhari had joined other African leaders to participate at the opening ceremony of the AU Summit, where President Azali Assoumani of Comoros, officially took over the AU’s rotating presidency.

-Among the speakers at the opening ceremony of the 36th AU Summit were Moussa Mahamat, Chairperson of the AU Commission; Dr. Abiy Ahmed, Prime Minister of Ethiopia and the host; Ahmed Gheit, the Secretary-General of the Arab League; Antonio Guterres, the UN Secretary-General; and Mohammad Shtayye, the Prime Minister of Palestine.
+Meanwhile, Buhari has pledged Nigeria’s continued support to international organisations working in the north-east region of the country, who are providing humanitarian assistance to citizens impacted by long years of insurgency.

-Also on Friday, Buhari was represented by the Minister of Foreign Affairs, Geoffrey Onyeama, at the meeting of the AU Peace and Security Council on the situation in the eastern Democratic Republic of Congo (DRC).
+A statement issued by presidential spokesperson, Mallam Garba Shehu, stated that the president made the assurance when he met with the Director-General of International Organization for Migration (IOM), Antonio Vitorino, on Sunday in Addis Ababa, Ethiopia, on the margins of the 36th AU Summit.